-- Count and record the number of secure test materials, including supplemental materials, when the materials are first received from the district test coordinator.
-Report immediately to the district test coordinator any discrepancies in the count. - Store test materials in a secure, locked facility.
-Access to the storage area must be limited to one or two authorized school personnel while secure materials are being stored.
-Unauthorized personnel (e.g., cleaning staff) must not have access to the facility where secure materials are stored. - Ensure test materials are distributed immediately before the test administration unless otherwise authorized by the Annual Testing Program. - Accurately count and verify with each test administrator before the test administration the number of secure test materials, including supplemental materials, received.
-Immediately report any discrepancies in the count to the district test coordinator. - Immediately after each test administration, accurately count and verify with each test administrator the number of secure test materials (including supplemental materials) that are returned to the secure, locked storage facility.
-Immediately report any discrepancies in the count to the district test coordinator. - Return all test materials to the district test coordinator, as directed, immediately following the completion of the test administration. - Count and verify with the district test coordinator that the number of secure test materials, including supplemental materials returned by the school, matches the count taken when the materials were first received. - Select test administrators who meet the following criteria: - Per 16 N.C.
-Admin Code 06D .0307(a), "Only current or retired professional educators as defined in G.S. §115C-270.1(2) (an administrator, teacher, or student services personnel) or teachers who - 1. are employed by local education agencies (LEAs); and - 2. have training in the Annual Testing Program as required in Rule .0308 of this Section shall administer secure tests." - To avoid the appearance of a conflict of interest and to protect test administrators from allegations of impropriety, a test administrator should not be assigned to administer a test in a room where his or her relative or ward is tested. - Relatives and wards include children, stepchildren, grandchildren, nieces, nephews, siblings, in-laws, and persons under the test administrator's guardianship. - Train all school personnel on the appropriate use of test materials, test security, the Testing Code of Ethics, the Testing Students with Disabilities Handbook and published supplements (as appropriate), and the Guidelines for Testing Students Identified as English Learners document and published supplements (as appropriate).
+- Relatives and wards include children, stepchildren, grandchildren, nieces, nephews, siblings, in-laws, and persons under the test administrator's guardianship. - Ensure all eligible students are tested. - Maintain accurate records of student membership and assist in identifying students who are eligible to take the test. - Ensure every student participating in the online test(s) has completed the online assessment tutorial at least once before the test administration. - Count and record the number of secure test materials, including supplemental materials, when the materials are first received from the district test coordinator (or vendor, as appropriate).
+Report immediately to the district test coordinator (or vendor) any discrepancies in the count. - Store test materials in a secure, locked facility.
+Access to the storage facility must be limited to one or two authorized school personnel while secure materials are being stored.
+Unauthorized personnel (e.g., cleaning staff) must not have access to the facility. - Ensure test materials are distributed immediately before the test administration unless otherwise authorized by the Annual Testing Program. - Before the test administration accurately count and verify with each test administrator the number of secure test materials, including supplemental materials, received.
+Immediately report any discrepancies in the count to the district test coordinator or vendor. - Immediately after each test administration, accurately count and verify with each test administrator the number of secure test materials (including supplemental materials) that are returned to the secure, locked storage facility.
+Immediately report any discrepancies in the count to the district test coordinator or vendor. - Return all test materials to the district test coordinator or vendor, as directed, immediately following the completion of the test administration. - When returning test materials to the district test coordinator, count and verify that the number of secure test materials, including supplemental materials returned by the school, matches the count taken when the materials were first received. - Maintain the confidentiality of individual student scores when reporting test results to the public and the media. - Prohibit the reclassification of students or the assignment of a grade of "F" or "I" for the sole purpose of excluding students in a state test. - Ensure that student placement decisions are not solely based on test scores. - Use and follow all procedures in the OTISS to document and report all testing irregularities within five days of the occurrence. - Immediately report irregularities to the school principal and district test coordinator (or vendor, if appropriate).
+Submit completed and signed